-For research and monitoring: to encourage use of nature reserves for research, by both amateurs and professionals; and, to implement monitoring programs to provide data on the effects of management actions.
+For research and monitoring: to encourage use of nature reserves f or research, by both amateurs and professionals; and to implement monitoring programs to provide data on the effects of management actions.

-Strategies specific to a particular nature reserve are given in the 'Plan for Management' for the individual reserve.
-General management strategies applicable to all the York-Northam nature reserves are given at the end of this plan (Part 8).
+Strategies specific to a particular nature reserve are given in the Plan for Management for the individual reserve.
+General management strategies are given at the end of this plan (Part 8).

-PART 2 : CLACKLINE NATURE RESERVE (NO. 32400)
+PART 2.
+CLACKLINE NATURE RESERVE (NO. 32400)

-Clackline Nature Reserve is the westernmost of the York-Northam nature reserves, being 1 km to the north of the old Clackline siding and 18 km west-south-west of Northam, in the Shire of Northam (Fig. 2).
+Clackline Nature Reserve is the western-most of the York-Northam nature reserves, being I km to the north of the old Clackline siding and 18 km west-south-west of Northam, in the Shire of Northam (Fig. 2).
 It is an irregular 'U'-shape, with a perimeter of 19 km and an area of 458.9 ha.
-An un-named road touches the western boundary of the Reserve and then joins Refractory Road which runs roughly parallel (1 km to the south) of the southern boundary.
-Refractory Road joins the Great Eastern Highway which continues eastward, approximately 1 km south of the southern boundary (Fig. 4).
+An unnamed road touches the western boundary of the Reserve and then joins Refractory Road which runs roughly parallel (1 km to the south) of the southern boundary.
+Refractory Road joins the Great Eastern Highway which continues eastward, approximately I km south of the southern boundary (Fig. 4).
 The Clackline-Toodyay Road runs roughly parallel to the eastern boundary of the Reserve, again at an average distance of 1 km.

 Tenure of the land surrounding the Reserve is complex (Fig. 4).
 The land on the southern boundary is privately owned.
-Although much of it remains uncleared it is riddled with tracks.
+Although much of it remains uncleared, it is riddled with tracks.
 An area of vacant Crown land abuts the south-eastern corner of the Reserve.
 The eastern edge of the Reserve adjoins private holdings which, towards the northern end, carry patches of uncleared bush.
 A privately owned, uncleared holding, cut by numerous tracks, abuts the western boundary.
 The disjointed northern boundary abuts two mineral leases, one of which retains a large area of little disturbed bush.
 The middle of the 'U' includes a cleared, privately owned agricultural holding in the south, uncleared vacant Crown land and a water Reserve (No. 3307) in the centre, and an uncleared timber Reserve (No. 20014) in the north (Fig. 4).

-The elevated ridge on which Clackline Nature Reserve centres, is of considerable landscape significance as it forms a break between the generally undulating uplands of the Darling Range and the fall to the valley of the Avon (Taylor and Burrell 1984).
+The elevated ridge on which Clackline Nature Reserve centres is of considerable landscape significance, as it forms a break between the generally undulating uplands of the Darling Range and the fall to the valley of the Avon (Taylor and Burrell 1984).
 Altitude ranges from 380 m in the north to 260 m on the southern boundary where the Reserve rapidly falls away to Clackline Brook (Fig. 5).
+Clackline Nature Reserve also overlies part of the mineral-rich greenstone belt (see Part Is 3.
+Geology and Geomorphology).

 Figure 4.
 Clackline Nature Reserve showing its relationship with surrounding lands.
 (Source: W.A.
-Department of Lands and Surveys 1:50 000 series.)
+Department of Land and Surveys 1:50 000 series.)

 Figure 5.
-Clackline Nature Reserve showing the associated contours (m).
+Clackline Nature Reserve showing the associated, contours (m).
 (Source: W.A.
-Department of Lands and Surveys 1:50 000 series.)
+Department of Land and Surveys 1:50 000 series.)

-The area centred at Clackline, where the Clackline Brook passes through the gap in the north-south trending ridge system, provides passage for the Great Eastern Highway, the Goldfields water pipeline and the old railway line (Taylor and Burrell 1984).
-The Clackline area has been readily accessible for many years.
+The Clackline Brook passes through a gap in the north-south ridge system, providing passage for the Great Eastern Highway, the Goldfields water pipeline and the old railway line (Taylor and Burrell 1984).
+Thus, the Clackline area has been readily accessible for many years.
 Only the rugged nature of the area directly to the north prevented its early release for agriculture and settlement.
-However, by 1928 the Clackline area had been subdivided and given location numbers.
-In September of the same year an application was made for the conditional purchase of Avon Location 19469 (now Timber Reserve No. 20014).
-In response, the Conservator of Forests wrote to the Under Secretary for Lands (26 October 1928):